BZFlag-Dev/bzflag.org/_documentation/slash_commands.md

 ## Player commands

+There commands are generally available to normal players, though some servers may restrict some of them to registered players.

 ###```/highlight <pattern>```

 The highlight command is a client-side command that can be used to highlight messages in the message panel.
 A word or regular expression is used to match messages that will be highlighted based on the highlight setting configured (which can be underlined or flashing).
 Only a single highlight pattern can be set, so running the command a second time will replace the existing pattern.